kiko-bt/kiko-bt/README.md

 <br />

-Hi, I'm Hristijan Petrovski a passionate self-taught Full Stack web developer and a freelance software engineer from India.
+Hi, I'm Hristijan Petrovski passionate web developer and aesthetics for modern things and quality.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I have a great desire to learn new things and meet new people with ability to work with a team.
 I take great care in the experience, architecture, and code quality of the things I build.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />